 - Russian Flagship

 Study abroad is an important part of undergraduate education in an increasingly interconnected world.
-Cinema and Media Arts students have participated in Overseas Study programs in England, Czech Republic, Spain, France, Italy, New Zealand, Australia, and other countries.
+Media students have participated in Overseas Study programs in England, Czech Republic, Spain, France, Italy, New Zealand, Australia, and other countries.

 The Media School also offers international Field Experience courses.
 These are semester-long classes that include a short-term travel component, ranging in length from one to four weeks.
 The trips provide students with the hands-on application of classroom concepts in a unique context abroad.